-American Airlines wins $5 million in antitrust case against Sabre
+American Airlines wins $15 million in antitrust case against Sabre

 The case is US Airways Inc v.
 Sabre Holdings Corp et al, U.S. District Court, Southern District of New York, No. 11-cv-2725.

-(Reporting by Nate Raymond in New York; Editing by Lisa Shumaker and Leslie Adler)
+(Reporting by Nate Raymond in New York; editing by Leslie Adler and Richard Chang)

+PARIS Airbus confirmed on Thursday a deal with Iran Air for 100 aircraft, covering 46 Airbus A320 planes, 38 A330 planes and 16 A350 XWB aircraft.

+PALM BEACH, Fla.
+U.S. President-elect Donald Trump extracted a promise from Boeing Co's chief executive on Wednesday that the cost of replacing Air Force One would not exceed $4 billion, his latest move to use the bully pulpit to pressure companies to help advance his economic agenda.